Lisa Foo, PhD

 5. How long do sessions last?
 How frequently do I need to come?

 Our sessions typically last approximately 45 minutes.
 I usually recommend that we start seeing each other once a week for at least a few weeks.
 When it feels appropriate, we will decrease this frequency as needed.
 In some situations we may decide to start with sessions twice a week or every other week, it all depends on your needs and scheduling limitations.
 Our work together will only last as long as you find it helpful and you are never “locked in” to committing to any certain number of sessions.
 To assist you with making progress between sessions, we will often discuss things that you can do at home to practice the skills that we are learning, or ways to gather “data” such as by observing and writing down some details about your thoughts, feelings, or behavior.
-While I encourage you to complete this work between sessions to help you make better and faster progress during our work together, I will never force you to do so.
+These activities are always optional.

-6. If a physician refers me, does that mean that he or she thinks that I’m crazy or that my medical symptoms are all in my head?
+6. If someone suggested I should consider seeing a therapist, does that mean that the person thinks that I’m crazy or that my problems or medical symptoms are all in my head?

 Absolutely not!
-If someone referred you to come to me, it means that he or she cares enough about you to want you to be able to benefit from the support and services that I am able to provide.
+If someone referred you to come to me, it means that that person cares enough about you to want you to be able to benefit from the support and services that I am able to provide.
+Willingness to seek support when needed is a sign of strength, not weakness.
 Some medical conditions are associated with an increased risk of mental health symptoms, and medical conditions are also frequently a cause of increased stress.
 Mental health services help decrease stress and distress, helping you feel better emotionally.
 Additionally, research has proven that decreased stress can actually improve a variety of medical conditions and symptoms.